 locate and eliminate the noise before you spend the dollars for the

 amplifier.
 (By the way WLCR has no connection with the amplifier

 Receiving AM radio while mobile can present it's own special

 issues.
-Modern cars are notorious noise makers and the quality of
+Modern cars are electrically noisy and the quality of

 the AM receivers in the car market has decreased over the years.

-By observation it seems there has been significantly more attention
+It seems that there has been significantly more attention

 paid to the FM side of car radios rather than the AM side.
 And it

 matters little how high end or low end your car can be.
 You can